 So where do you get fitted?

-Many bike shops offer bike fitting service and most of them offer this service free when you buy a new bike.
-Many of these bike shops do a good job in setting you up on a bike.
+Many bike shops offer a bike fitting service and most of them offer this service free when you buy a new bike.
+Many of these bike shops do a good job of setting you up on a bike.
 There are also professional specialist bike fitting services dotted around the country.
 These businesses generally do a better job because they are doing more bike fits and so have more experience practicing the art of fitting people to bikes.
 When you use these services I usually ask for a guarantee.
-If I don’t think that I’m comfortable after the fit then I’ll ask them to correct it of ask for my money back.
+If I don’t think that I’m comfortable after the fit then I’ll ask them to correct it or ask for my money back.
 The most important objective of a bike fit is to make you as comfortable on the bike as possible.
 So this is the result you are looking for.

 Once you get your bike fit sorted and you are happy with it then stick with it.
 Try not to continue to tweak it in an effort to try to make it better.
 You’ll want to have it sorted and locked in so that it doesn’t change during the 12 weeks of training.
 I’m a strong believer in the saying “if it’s not broken then don’t fix it“.
 Bike positioning is one of those things I don’t touch if the rider is comfortable on the bike and that there are no blindingly obvious issues with their setup.
-In many cases they are going to get a far greater performance improvement from the training that I give them than from adjusting their seat up or down 2 millimetres.
+In many cases, they are going to get a far greater performance improvement from the training that I give them than from adjusting their seat up or down 2 millimetres.

 2) Sound mechanical bike

 Yep, get your bike serviced and in tip top condition prior to the 12 weeks of training.
 You want to get stuck into your training rather than having to deal with interruptions from mechanical failures.